-For a fantastic discussion on “being creepy” that may also help you understand this policy, please see this article by Holly Pervocracy, this article by Dr. Nerd Love on why “socially awkward” is no excuse, and this article by Charlie Glickman.
+For a fantastic discussion on “being creepy” that may also help you understand this policy, please see this article by Holly Pervocracy, and this article by Dr. Nerd Love on why “socially awkward” is no excuse.
 You might also try this excellent article on how to approach a woman you don’t know without getting maced.

 We’ll not be drawn into a debate about “age discrimination” with regards to this event.
 We’ve been hosting this event since 2005 (at the end of 2015, when BENT had been running for 10 years, Stefanos stepped down as a host and Jade came on board as a co-host with Shay) and the debate has been had many times.
 Suffice to say that the SF Citadel has many specialty events (men’s events and women & trans people events, for example) and also many open events.
 There have also been specialty events for those over 40 years old!